mattermost/mattermost/doc/install/Upgrade-Guide.md

 Each release of Mattermost contains logic to upgrade it from the previously major build version.
 For example, version 1.2 upgrades the database and configuration data schema for a Mattermost version 1.1 server.
 The following procedure outlines how to upgrade Mattermost to the next major release version.

+If you're upgrading across multiple major releases, from 1.0.x to 1.2.x for example, please run the following procedure once for each incremental upgrade, in sequential order.

 1. Download the **next major build release** of your server
   1. Determine the current version of your Mattermost server
     1. Go to any team site, opening the main menu at the top right of the left-hand sidebar and selecting **About Mattermost**